PE ExamCareer PlanningExam PreparationDiscipline Selection

 • Updated Standards: Design standards updated, including ASCE 7-16 replacing ASCE 7-10

-• Same Duration: 8-hour exam with 80 questions administered year-round at NCEES-approved Pearson VUE centers
+• Same Duration: 9-hour appointment (two sessions split by a 50-minute scheduled break) with 80 questions, administered year-round at NCEES-approved Pearson VUE centers

 As one industry expert noted: "Finally, the transportation exam is now a transportation exam.
 Most general topics not directly related to transportation have been eliminated".